 As a clinic student you are required to attend clinic orientation.
-As noted earlier, Clinic Orientation is scheduled the Friday of the first week of class of every semester from 12pm-4pm.
-When you apply and register for clinic please put this date on your calendar and plan to attend.
+As noted earlier, Clinical Skills Training or previously called Orientation is scheduled the Friday of the first week of class of every semester from experience the first week of class.
+Clinical Skills Training for Summer Clinic is handled within the summer classroom component.

+12pm-4pm.
+When you apply and register for clinic, please put this date on your calendar and plan to attend.
 Also, the week before class you will have some at-home training that will require some minimal time for you to get up to speed on the systems that are used in the clinic.
-Doing this ahead of time helps ensure a good experience the first week of class.
-Clinic Orientation for Summer Clinic is handled within the summer classroom component.
+Doing this ahead of time helps ensure a good